Skip to main content

 These papers open several research directions:

-This work synthesizes my research in oblivious computing, type theory, and cryptography into a unified framework.
-The mathematics is deep, but the payoff is practical: systematic construction of privacy-preserving systems with formal guarantees.
+This work synthesizes my research in oblivious computing, type theory, and cryptography.
+The mathematics is involved, but the payoff is practical: systematic construction of privacy-preserving systems with formal guarantees.

 Discussion